-The Ethiopian CI is characterized by low productivity and the use of obsolete technology, alongside less effective methods, which have put it at the tail of the industry chain (Ethiopian Economic Association, 2008).
-Moreover, the number of contractors engaged in major construction projects, such as highways and dams, is extremely low in regard to the number of such projects undertaken by the country.
-Compared to the country's annual need for construction projects, domestic contractors can only cover less than 30% of the construction Gross Value of Production (GVP), necessitating the involvement of foreign contractors, as stated in the Ethiopian Business Review report of 2018.
-In addition, there are also very few consultants and their ability to manage complex projects is constrained.
-Hence, it would be difficult to maintain the existing industry trend with the current domestic capacity unless the domestic capacity is enhanced.
+The Ethiopian CI is characterised by low productivity and the use of obsolete technology, alongside less effective methods, which have put it at the tail of the industry chain (Ethiopian Economic Association, 2008).
+Moreover, the number of contractors engaged in major construction projects, such as highways and dams, is extremely low compared with the number of projects undertaken by the country.
+Compared to the country's annual need for construction projects, domestic contractors can only cover less than 30% of the construction gross value of production, necessitating the involvement of foreign contractors, as stated in the Ethiopian Business Review report of 2018.
+In addition, there are also very few consultants; thus, their ability to manage complex projects is constrained.
+As a result, it is difficult to maintain the trend of the existing industry with the current domestic capacity unless the domestic capacity is enhanced.
 However, for better development of the construction industry, it is important to identify the factors affecting and instituting measures to strengthen their capacity (Ethiopian Business Review, 2018).

-On the other hand, studies have explored the various factors of poor performance.
-Some affecting factors arise from an organization (i.e., endogenic factors), while others arise from the business environment (i.e., exogenic sources).
-The endogenic factors include business management skills (Ogbu & Osazuwa, 2023), culture exercised within the organization (Chowdhury et al., 2023), organizational structure followed (Kulemeka et al., 2015), etc. Whereas exogenic factors include all the systems and governmental policies (Taofeeq et al., 2022); regulatory frameworks (Boadu, 2020); imports and foreign exchange transactions, availability of resources, corrupt practices, political climate; competitors; and industry networks (Offei et al., 2019), few to name.
-Thus, identifying and recognizing the factors and their relationship with the business will allow for devising the required development instruments.
+Previous studies have explored the various factors of poor performance.
+Some affecting factors arise from an organisation (i.e., endogenic factors), while others arise from the business environment (i.e., exogenic sources).
+The endogenic factors include business management skills (Ogbu and Osazuwa, 2023), culture exercised within the organisation (Chowdhury et al., 2023) and organisational structure followed (Kulemeka, Kululanga and Morton, 2015).
+Whereas exogenic factors include all the systems and governmental policies (Taofeeq et al., 2022), regulatory frameworks (Boadu, Wang and Sunindijo, 2020), imports and foreign exchange transactions, availability of resources, corrupt practices, political climate, competitors and industry networks (Offei, Kissi and Nani, 2019).
+Thus, identifying and recognising the factors and their relationship with the business will allow for devising the required development instruments.

-Numerous studies have investigated the Ethiopian CI's overall performance (Ayalew, 2016; Ofori, 2018; Mengistu, 2019; Cheng & Darsa, 2021; Mengistu et al., 2023).
-However, only a few studies have focused explicitly on SMCs (Hiwot, 2012; Addisu, 2013; Borena, 2016; Animut, 2019; Ferejo et al., 2022; Era et al., 2023).
-These studies primarily explored the external or exogenous factors that affect the competency of SMCs within a broader context.
-This research gap highlights the need to address the endogenous factors that impact the competency of SMCs in the Ethiopian CI.
-Hence, it is imperative to identify and understand these factors and their relationship with the business, as this knowledge will enable the development of appropriate strategies and measures to bridge this gap and foster SMCs' competency.
+Numerous studies have investigated the Ethiopian CI's overall performance (e.g., Ayalew, Dakhli and Lafhaj, 2016; Ofori, 2018; Mengistu, 2019; Cheng and Darsa, 2021; Mengistu, Ashene and Halabo, 2023).
+However, only a few studies have focused explicitly on SMCs (e.g., Hiwot, 2012; Addisu, 2013; Borena, 2016; Arega, 2019; Ferejo et al., 2022; Era, Reddy and Mohan, 2023).
+These studies primarily explored the external or exogenous factors affecting the competency of SMCs within a broader context.
+This research highlights the need to address the endogenous factors that impact the competency of SMCs in the Ethiopian CI.
+Hence, it is imperative to identify and understand these factors and their relationship with the business, as this knowledge could enable the development of appropriate strategies and measures to bridge the gap and foster SMCs' competency.

-This study addresses the research question: "What are the endogenic factors that impact the competency of SMCs in the Ethiopian CI, and how can addressing these factors improve their competitiveness and success in the industry?
-In pursuit of this research question, this research aims to explore the endogenous factors affecting the sustainable competency of SMCs in the Ethiopian CI.
-By exploring aspects such as organizational structure, culture, entrepreneurial characteristics, competitive strategy, resources, managerial skills, and tendering processes, the study aims to provide valuable insights into the critical areas that influence the performance of SMCs.
-The findings of this study will contribute to the existing knowledge by uncovering the often overlooked endogenic factors.
-They will provide practical implications for entrepreneurs, industry stakeholders, and policymakers to make informed decisions and enhance the competitiveness and success of SMCs in the industry.
+This study addressed two research questions, namely: (1) what are the endogenic factors that impact the competency of SMCs in the Ethiopian CI and (2) how can addressing these factors improve their competitiveness and success in the industry?
+This research aimed to explore the endogenous factors affecting the sustainable competency of SMCs in the Ethiopian CI.
+By exploring aspects such as organisational structure, culture, entrepreneurial characteristics, competitive strategy, resources, managerial skills and tendering processes, the study could provide valuable insights into the critical areas that influence the performance of SMCs.
+The findings of this study would contribute to the existing knowledge by uncovering the often-overlooked endogenic factors.
+They will provide practical implications for entrepreneurs, industry stakeholders and policymakers to make informed decisions and enhance the competitiveness and success of SMCs in the industry.